T-Lab05/Neighborhood-Map/README.md

 # Neighborhood-Map
-This is the Web application to search places ant store favorite ones around Kyoto, Japan.
+This is the Web application to search places and store favorite ones around Kyoto, Japan.
 I made it as a project in Front End Nanodegree of Udacity.

 ## How to start?